Marketing Information Management: Complete Implementation Guide for 2026

 Competitive Intelligence (competitor pricing, messaging, market share)Strategic positioning (pricing strategy, feature roadmap)Weekly to monthlyAI-powered monitoring within ethical/legal boundaries

-Market Research (surveys, focus groups, industry reports)Strategic planning (market entry, audience expansion)Quarterly to annualValidates assumptions; slow-moving but high-impact
+Market Research (surveys, focus groups, industry reports)Strategic planning (market entry, audience expansion)Quarterly to annualValidates assumptions; slow-moving but high-impact; stated preferences (surveys) often contradict revealed preferences (actual behavior tracked in MIM systems)

-External Data (intent signals, industry benchmarks, synthetic data)Contextual enrichment (market trends, economic indicators)Varies by sourceShift to aggregated signals due to third-party cookie deprecation
+External Data (intent signals, industry benchmarks)Contextual enrichment (market trends, economic indicators)Varies by sourceShift to aggregated signals due to third-party cookie deprecation

 Internal Data